webix-hub/gitbook-webix-jet/details/plugins.md

 <link rel="stylesheet" title="compact" type="text/css" href="//cdn.webix.com/edge/skins/compact.css">
 ```

 Each link has the **title** attribute with the theme name.
-Next you need to provide a way for users to choose themes.
-Here's a view with a segmeted button:
+Next, you need to provide a way for users to choose themes.
+Here's a view with a segmented button:

 ```js
 export default class SettingsView extends JetView {